The Bimbo: Plot

+In the cold open, Holt punishes Jake for being late to another meeting by developing personalized handshakes with everyone in the room.

 Kevin (Marc Evan Jackson) approaches Jake (Andy Samberg) for help in investigating a burglary at Columbia University where someone stole valuable coins from its classics department.
 However, he asks him not to tell Holt (Andre Braugher) about it for some undisclosed reason.
 While at the university, Holt arrives and Kevin is forced to confess his association with Jake.
-He reveals he didn't want him involved due a previous incident where Holt misremembered a detail at a party and the Dean's (Oliver Muirhead) correction caused him to have a mental breakdown.
+He reveals he didn't want him involved due to a previous incident where Holt misremembered a detail at a party and the Dean's (Oliver Muirhead) correction caused him to have a mental breakdown.

 Jake and Holt investigate the university and Holt is further humiliated when the Dean says the janitor (Bob Stephenson) found the coins at a professor's desk, potentially ending the investigation.
 Not willing to backtrack, they continue investigating and find enough evidence to suggest that the Dean himself is the culprit for his footprints.
 They confront him but the Dean has an alibi as everyone at the party got the same shoes, except for Kevin and Holt.
 Holt feels lost but Jake reassures him that it is best not to be underestimated.
 This prompts him to finally solve the case and find that the janitor is the real thief.
 The Dean still mocks Holt, but Kevin defends Holt, citing that he is far more intelligent than anyone else.

 Meanwhile, due to the refrigerator being out of service, Terry (Terry Crews) and Amy (Melissa Fumero) try to raise the squad's morale by taking them to multiple lunchtime activities, with half of the bullpen going with each one.
 What started as simple paid lunches soon turns into overly complicated activities that everyone eventually has enough of and tries to avoid.
 After thoughtful consideration, they find their best solution: making the conference room an official lunch room where everyone can use their phones without seeing anyone else.